Monoametsi/customer-comment-analyzer/README.md

 <h3>Introduction</h3>

 <p>Customer-comment-analyzer is an application that helps business to analyze the comments they recieve from customers on their websites.
 The application runs through all the comments and creates a report with totals that can be used for business intelligence and marketing.
-This repository holds the backend of the app.</p>
+This repository holds the backend of the app.
+You can find the apps frontend on this github url <a href="https://github.com/Monoametsi/ikhoka-dashboard">https://github.com/Monoametsi/ikhoka-dashboard</a></p>

 <p>The app currently analyses comments on the basis of three metrics:</p>